feimosi/frameworks-code-comparison/README.md

 Read more about React's [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html).

 For communication between two components that don't have a parent-child relationship, you can set up your own global event system.
-Subscribe to events in componentDidMount(), unsubscribe in componentWillUnmount(), and call setState() when you receive an event.
-[Flux](https://facebook.github.io/flux/) pattern is one of the possible ways to arrange this.
+Subscribe to events in `componentDidMount()`, unsubscribe in `componentWillUnmount()`, and call `setState()` when you receive an event.
+The [Flux](https://facebook.github.io/flux/) pattern is one of the possible ways to arrange this.

 ### Vue.js